orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 Note for large databases and multiple Orthanc instances:
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

 When upgrading from one revision to another, the upgrade might take quite some time.
-E.g, we have observed the upgrade taking 17 minutes on a DB with 300.000 studies and 150 millions instances when upgrading from revision 1 to 2 and multiple minutes when upgrading from revision 2 to 3.
 Orthanc will not respond during the upgrade.
 Therefore, if you have enabled autohealing (automatic restart in case Orthanc is not responsive), you should likely disable it during the first start with the PostgreSQL plugin v6.0 or v7.0 which will apply these migrations.